Numbers

 <class 'int'>

-is a positive or a negative decimal number.
-It can be an exponential number or a fraction.
+A float is a positive or negative decimal number.
+It can also be represented in exponential (scientific) notation, but not as an exact fraction.

 Example: